EAS-ATTEST/ATTEST-Testsystem/README.md

 docker run --rm -t attest:latest python3 main.py --help
 ```

+The provided ``docker-compos.yml`` file is a ready-to-use setup for the test system.
+It combines the test system with a MySQL database for persistent storage.
+Adjust the environment variables and the volumes according to your system setup.
+The ``docker-compose-template.yml`` is used by the bootstrap script for automatically generating a compose file with the correct device configuration.

 ## Documentation
 For comprehensive documentation, please visit the [project website](https://eas-attest.github.io/ATTEST-Testsystem/index.html).

 Or you build the documentation locally by running the following command after you have the docker image ready.
 The documentation will be generated in the current working directory.

 ```
 docker run --rm -t \